Kingdom of Gwynedd: Cunedda and his sons

 Maelgwn eventually died from the plague in 547, leaving a succession crisis in his wake.
 His son-in-law, Elidyr Mwynfawr of the Kingdom of Strathclyde, claimed the throne and invaded Gwynedd to displace Maelgwn's son, Rhun Hir ap Maelgwn.
 Elidyr was killed in the attempt, but his death was then avenged by his relatives, who ravaged the coast of Arfon.
 Rhun counter-attacked and exacted the same penalty on the lands of his foes in what is now South and Central Scotland.
 The long distances these armies travelled suggests they were moving across the Irish Sea, but, because almost all of what is now northern England was at this point (c.
 550) under Brittonic rule, it is possible that his army marched to Strathclyde overland.
 Rhun returned to Gwynedd, and the rest of his reign was for the majority uneventful until the relatives of Elidir renewed their aggressions against Rhun who was killed in the conflict.
-He was succeeded by his son or in some accounts nephew Beli in c.
+He was succeeded by his son or in some accounts nephew Beli ap Rhun in c.
 586.

 On the accession of Beli's son Iago ap Beli in c.
 599, the situation in Britain had deteriorated significantly.
 Most of northern England had been overrun by the invading Angles of Deira and Bernicia, who were in the process of forming the Kingdom of Northumbria.
 In a rare show of common interest, it appears that Gwynedd and the neighbouring Kingdom of Powys acted in concert to rebuff the Anglian advance but were defeated at the Battle of Chester in 613.
 Following this catastrophe, the approximate borders of northern Wales were set with the city of Caerlleon (now called Chester) and the surrounding Cheshire Plain falling under the control of the Anglo-Saxons.
 Beli's grandson was Cadfan ap Iago from the line of Maelgwn, his tombstone in Gwynedd wrote in "Catamanus rex sapientisimus opinatisimus" (most renowned), he was an ancestor of the future Kings of Gwynedd.